Spain, with its Mediterranean location and diverse culture, brings together a unique experience.

 If you’re an adventurous vacation person, then Tenerife is ready to spoil you with choices.
 From water sports like surfing, windsurfing, parascending, and jet-skiing to scenic drives around rocky cliffs and hiking, there is no way to have a dull day.

 “I took a pill in Ibiza”, the famous Mike Posner song appropriately describes the spirited party lifestyle the Island offers.
-Both Ibiza Town and Sant Antoni hosts some of the best hotels for recreation.
+Both Ibiza Town and Sant Antoni host some of the best hotels for recreation.

 Frequent DJs weekly nights featuring predominantly EDM are world renowned for a reason.
 But there’s more to Ibiza than just rampant music and party lifestyle.